BlancEleven/barcode_pdf_generator/README.md

 * All records end with a CRLF line break.
 * There are **no headings** on the fields (I hope the change this in the future).

 For best results, I recommend using Google Sheets to make csv files.
-Excel cv's generate a strange symbol between names.
+Excel CSVs generate a strange symbol between names.
 Hopefully I can fix this soon.

 Values should be: